ThalesGroup/sta-api-access-management/Mobile Application/android/README.md

 `./gradlew assembleDebug`

 ### Configuration
-The server configuration is defaulted to an AWS sample configuration.
+The server configuration is defaulted to an empty configuration.
 You can find this in the MainActivity.kt class.
+Alternatively, you can provide a schema to the app after the user has launched it through file sharing

 The schema can be seen below
 ~~~~